Electric vehicles and our on-street chargepoint rollout

 What are Electric Vehicles?

 Electric vehicles (EVs) are cars, vans and other motor vehicles that have battery powered electric motors, unlike conventional petrol or diesel powered vehicles, also known as internal combustion engine (ICE) vehicles.
-This removes the exhaust pipe emissions generated by petrol and diesel engines that lead to climate change and poor air quality in our communities.
+Electric vehicles do not produce the exhaust pipe emissions, that lead to climate change and poor air quality in our communities.

 The sale of new petrol and diesel cars will be banned in the UK from 2035, and many car manufacturers now offer a selection of electric vehicles within their range.